unixbigot/Flat-Mate/README.markdown

 Once the design was proven, a version was constructed on through-hole prototyping board with components arranged to take advantage of pin-bridging where possible.
-This turned out to be difficult since the prototype board featured a solder mask that was *VERY* resistant to bridging.
+This turned out to be difficult since the chosen double-sided prototype board featured a solder mask that was *VERY* resistant to bridging (this would normally be a laudable feature).
+A plain copper single-sided protoboard would have actually been a better choice.

 The prototype has been deployed for use as a bicycle headlamp battery pack.

 Subsequent revisions will use ATTiny25 in SMD package, and SMD components.